t7yang/vscode-typed-theme-generator/README.md

   // ...more UI color tokens
 };

-// if you use variant color variable, make you create variant UI color token
+// if you use variant color variable, make sure you create variant UI color token
 // with createVariantUiColor function. const variantUiColor = createVariantUiColor(uiColor, variant);